PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 after mutation and restarts from the differentially updated index, preserving its original rewrite order.

+`ModelIRGraphIndex.operator_indices_for_types()` now returns the sorted, deduplicated graph-order union for multi-type matchers.
+The two Cast cleanup families and constant-input Cast, Pool, and Pad folds use indexed roots and restart after mutation as before.
+Legacy Scatter/Binary constant folds that still delete the operator list directly were deliberately left unchanged.

 The float NHWC Concat runner now uses the same declarative structure.
 One table owns its eleven family names, statistics keys, and priorities; frozen specs, callbacks, preconditions, defaults, and preflight are constructed once.
 Its